spasarok/fizzbuzz/readme.md

 The FizzBuzz game is written using node.js with the Babel ES6 transpiler.
 This package includes source code, distribution code, and unit tests.

 ## Building the App
 You need to build the app before you can play it.
-In your Bash console run `npm install` to install the app depenendcies.
+In your Bash console run `npm install` to install the app dependencies.
 Then run `npm run build` to build the app.

 ## Playing the Game
 You can play the FizzBuzz game by running `npm run play` from your Linux console.
 Exit the game with `ctrl + c`.